pyricau/pyricau.github.com/_posts/2013-10-17-square-cash-mailto.markdown

 It's **free**, **simple**, [secure](https://squareup.com/help/en-us/article/5144-square-cash-security).

-Here is a trick I'd like to share with you: you can make it even simpler for friends who own you money by sending them a **mailto** link.
+Here is a trick I'd like to share with you: you can make it even simpler for friends who owe you money by sending them a **mailto** link.
 Then, they just need to click on the link to open their favorite email app and send that worthy email.

 {% highlight html %}
 <a href="mailto:your@email.com?subject=$1&amp;cc=cash@square.com">Send me money!</a>